 How Taxes Work as an Independent Contractor

 Taxes are handled differently with regular employees vs independent contractors.
 When an NP is a W-2 employee, the employer takes state and federal taxes, social security taxes, etc., out of the NP’s paycheck.
 This doesn’t happen in a 1099 role.
 No taxes are deducted from the nurse practitioner’s pay.
-Come tax time; the nurse practitioner is responsible for paying income tax, social security tax, Medicare tax, and self-employment tax.
-Social security and Medicare taxes will be twice as much, since the nurse practitioner doesn’t have an employer paying half.
+Come tax time, the nurse practitioner is responsible for paying income tax, social security tax, Medicare tax, and self-employment tax.
+Social Security and Medicare taxes will be twice as much since the nurse practitioner doesn’t have an employer paying half.
 Although it looks like the nurse practitioner is being paid a lot of money at pay time, the NP can’t forget that they will still owe taxes at tax time.
 You can find more detailed information about independent contractor taxes on the IRS website.

 Benefits of a 1099 Nurse Practitioner

-When working as an independent contractor, the nurse practitioner can demand more money.
+The nurse practitioner can demand more money when working as an independent contractor.
 The employer doesn’t have to shoulder the tax burden, so they should be able to pay the NP much more.
-Since the NP also won’t receive any benefits as a 1099 contractor, so the NP’s pay should compensate for that.
+Since the NP also won’t receive any benefits as a 1099 contractor, the NP’s pay should compensate for that.
 The NP can figure that they can ask for ten to twenty percent more than standard pay for a W-2 employee.
 Wondering how much can a nurse practitioner make with their own practice?
 Click the link for more details.

 Are You Self-Employed (like a Physician Assistant)?

 When being offered a job as an independent contractor and receiving a contract to sign, it is wise to have the contract reviewed by a trained lawyer to handle these types of things.
-This way, the NP can be sure that the contract is a binding legal document that will benefit the NP in essential ways and establish the independent contractors role.
+This way, the NP can be sure that the contract is a binding legal document that will fundamentally benefit the NP and establish the independent contractor’s role.

 Do Nurse Practitioners Make as Much as Doctors?